CMPUT652W24-ClosedAI/CMPUT652FinalProject/README.md

 - Justin Rozeboom
 - Sam Scholnick-Hughes

+## Info

+Forked from https://github.com/Farama-Foundation/MicroRTS-Py at b6bf191 on Oct.
+25, 2024

 ## Setup Instructions

 ## Get Started

+> [!note]
+> Andrew's Installation instructions notes can be found in docs/andrews-install-notes.md

+> [!note]
+> Pre-existing experiments can be found in ./experiments - and one had been preloaded for use in vscode by .vscode/launch.json

 Prerequisites:
 - Python 3.9.7 (use pyenv or dead snakes to manage your version)